MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 If your data isn't in Dataverse, see [Prerequisites](build-model.md#prerequisites) for information about how to import data into Dataverse.

-1. Select **Select from database** to see entities in your environment.
+1. Select **Select from database** to see tables in your environment.
-2. In the right-side pane, find the entity that contains your object names.
-Look through the list, or use the search bar, and then select that entity.
+2. In the right-side pane, find the table that contains your object names.
+Look through the list, or use the search bar, and then select that table.
 3. Locate the column that contains the names of your objects.
-Select that column and then select **Select Field** at the bottom of the screen.
+Select that column and then choose **Select Field** at the bottom of the screen.
 4. From the list of strings in your table, select the ones that represent the objects you want to detect.
 5. Select **Next** at the bottom of the screen.